-- CPU alert ... if blinking, the S-PC is not running. - optical alert ... if on, the signal level from optical scintillometer is too low. - microwave alert ... if on, the signal level from microwave soeter is too low.
+- CPU alert ... if blinking, the S-PC is not running. - optical alert ... if on, the signal level from optical scintillometer is too low. - microwave alert ... if on, the signal level from microwave so .....eter is too low.

 The microwave signal level can be directly measured on a BNC service connector.
-This connector should only be used in combination with a floating potential device like a battery powered digital volt meter.
+This connector should only be used in combination with a floating potential device like a battery powered digital voltmeter.
 Otherwise, ground loop problems may occur which deteriorate the microwave signal.
 The S-PC can be accessed via external ports for monitor, mouse, and keyboard.
-The ports are protected by a removable cap ( connector
+The ports are protected by a removable cap (

 Figure 2).
 A GPS clock for positioning and timing and the optional weather station for flux calculations are mounted to the receiver housing.
-Fehler!
-Verweisquelle konnte nicht gefunden werden.Fehler!
-Verweisquelle konnte nicht gefunden werden. shows the back plane of the transmitter housing.

-VGA interface for monitor
+Sub-D service VGA interface connector for monitor